My Tattoo Is Oozing Plasma

-All of these symptoms are signs of infection.
+All of these symptoms are signs of an infection.
 If you think this might be the case, you should make an appointment with your doctor as soon as possible.
 While it might be tempting to go back to the tattoo parlor, a medical professional is best suited to diagnose the issue and treat it.

 Anytime you see fluid leaking from the skin, it’s natural to be a bit worried.
-Since we’re used to only seeing leaking plasma after a major cut or wound, it’s confusing to see it coming from (what seems to be) in-tact skin.
+Since we’re used to only seeing leaking plasma after a major cut or wound, it’s confusing to see it coming from (what seems to be), in-tact skin.

 However, all tattoos are wounds.
 One of your body’s first responses is the production of plasma to create a safe barrier between the world and your skin and keep you safe while your body fends off infection.
 Seeing a bit of plasma during the first few days is completely normal.